 If you sail an older ship, you’ll usually find four choices of cabin — interior, oceanview, balcony, or a suite.
 On new ships you still have the same basic categories, but there is a lot of variation and different styles and type of each room.

 For instance, Norwegian Cruise Lines has an exclusive “resort within a resort” called The Haven.
 This area features only a few dozen luxury rooms that are a step beyond what you’ll find anywhere else on the ship.
-New Carnival ships have “Havana” cabins that are themed differently from the rest of the ship and offer an exclusive pool area, as well as other cabins and special areas designed for family travelers.
+Other lines like MSC (Yacht Club) and Celebrity (The Retreat) have similar setups.

 Bottom line, you’ll find more choices for cabins on newer ships.